amihaiemil/amihaiemil.github.io/_posts/2017-11-04-but-how-do-you-work-without-a-model.markdown

 Efficiency, if needed, can be easily fixed with a "caching decorator":

 {% highlight java %}
-public class CachedPrice implements Price {
+public final class CachedPrice implements Price {

   /**
    * Decorated Price; we cache its value.